 The manipulated weapons symbolize the loss of youthfulness, corruption and weakness.
 The toy soldiers are painted gold in order to reflect the "golden years" of our childhood that is eventually lost over time.
 As we continue to grow, we experience and quickly learn how unpredictable, unforgiving and unsafe the world can be, no matter what we believe.

-I've been to over 20 countries visiting places like the Netherlands, Germany, France, Spain, Italy, Greece, Turkey, Russia, Denmark, Sweden, Estonia and many more.
+I've been to over 20 countries visiting places like the Netherlands, Germany, France, Spain, Italy, Greece, Turkey, Russia, Denmark, Sweden, Finland, Poland, Estonia and many more.
 I am fascinated by different cultures, languages, history, architecture and art.
-Exploring new places helps me find inspiration.

 For this piece, I was intrigued by the famous character Don Quixote from Man of La Mancha.
 He is defined as a "mad" man because he chose to live his life through a dream and deny his true existence in reality.
 Eventually, he begins to see the world for what it truly is - nonetheless, he insists to live in a romanticized world where his desires can exist.

 "I come in a world of iron... to make a world of gold." - Dale Wasserman